1. We have audited the attached Balance Sheet of GTL INFRASTRUCTURE

 the explanations given to us, the said accounts read together with the

-significant accounting policies and notes thereon, give the information
+significant accounting policies and notes thereon, in particular Note

-required by the Companies Act, 1956, in the manner so required and give
+information required by the Companies Act, 1956, in the manner so

-a true and fair view in conformity with the accounting principles
+required and give a true and fair view in conformity with the

 (i) in the case of the Balance Sheet, of the state of affairs of the

-(ii) in the case of Statement of Profit and Loss, of the Loss of the
+(ii) in the case of Profit and Loss Account, of the profit of the

 Report of even date)